ibm-cloud-docs/assistant/entities.md

        ![Synonym recommendation screen 3](images/synonym_3.png)

-    1. The {{site.data.keyword.conversationshort}} service adds those synonyms to your entity, and suggests additional synonyms.
+       The synonyms are added to your entity, and Watson suggests more synonyms.

        If you receive no additional synonym recommendations, it could be because your entity is already well defined, or it contains content that the recommender is not currently able to expand upon.
        {: tip}